5 Film Poster Design Tips for Indie Short Filmmakers

 Different region has different poster sizes, but the most commonly used is A4 size.

-One of the posters I received had ever possible color in it.
-Avoid this, professional designers if not required always sticks 2-3 color while designing anything.
+One of the posters I received had every possible color in it.
+Avoid this, professional designers if not required always stick to 2-3 colors while designing anything.
 A quick search on Google will help you find many tools which will help you choose colors.
-My personal favorite is coolors.com.
+My personal favourite is coolors.com.

 There are millions of posters out there, go through some of them and you’ll get a fair idea what will work and what will not.
 I’m not saying to copy the exact poster, just see what kind of design will work for your film genre.